Officers

 Dr. Eileen Cashman

-Professor, Humboldt State University
+Professor, Cal Poly Humboldt

 Dr. Cashman’s research includes: Water Resource Engineering, Watershed Modeling for Aquatic Ecosystem Restoration, Sediment Transport Modeling (Physical and Numerical), Engineering Education Curriculum Development and Assessment